center-for-threat-informed-defense/insider-threat-ttp-kb/docs/analysis.rst

 Case Analysis
 ==============
-Throughout the collection of cases from V1 and V2, the Center team has put together several resources to inform insider programs through thorough analysis of the submitted cases.
+Throughout the collection of cases from V1 and V2, the Center team has put together several resources to inform insider programs through analysis of the submitted cases.

 Frequency Heatmap